puppetlabs/puppetlabs-accounts/README.markdown

 #### `comment`

 A comment describing or regarding the user.
 Accepts a string.
-Default: `$name`.
+Default: '$name'.

 #### `ensure`

 Specifies whether the user, its primary group, homedir, and ssh keys should exist.
-Valid values are `present` and `absent`.
+Valid values are 'present' and 'absent'.
 Note that when a user is created, a group with the same name as the user is also created.
-Default: `present`.
+Default: 'present'.

 #### `gid`